 Still unsure if becoming a UX designer is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a UX designer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a UX Designer

 A university degree is not needed in order to become a UX designer, but it certainly doesn't hurt.
-Unfortunately, there aren't a huge selection of formal UX university programs out there, but getting a related degree in psychology, human-computer interaction, graphic design, visual design, UI design, or interaction design is very helpful.
+Unfortunately, there aren't a huge selection of formal UX university programs out there, but getting a related Bachelor's Degree in Psychology, Human-Computer Interaction, Graphic Design, Interactive Media, or Visual Communication is very helpful.

 You don’t have to learn code to be a successful UX designer.
 But if you learn to code, you have many advantages, such as understanding the medium you’re designing for, developing a shared language for communicating with the developers on your team, and having the ability to make basic coding changes on your own without relying on developers for help.